altommo/Link_Profiler_Repo/README.md

 3.  **Implement Real Domain API Integration**:
     *   **Completed**: The `DomainService` can now be configured to use a `RealDomainAPIClient` (requires `REAL_DOMAIN_API_KEY` environment variable).
 The client is structured to make actual HTTP calls to external APIs, though the data returned is still simulated for demonstration purposes.
 4.  **Implement Real Backlink API Integration**:
-    *   **Action**: Integrate with a real backlink data provider (e.g., Ahrefs, Moz, SEMrush) to fetch existing backlink data for target URLs, rather than relying solely on crawling.
-This will significantly enhance the accuracy and completeness of link profiles.
+    *   **Completed**: The `CrawlService` now attempts to fetch backlinks from a `BacklinkService` (which can use a `SimulatedBacklinkAPIClient` or `RealBacklinkAPIClient` based on `USE_REAL_BACKLINK_API` environment variable) before or in conjunction with crawling.
-    *   **Consideration**: This will likely involve API keys and rate limits, similar to the domain API integration.
+    *   **Next Action**: Enhance the `RealBacklinkAPIClient` to integrate with a specific external backlink data provider (e.g., Ahrefs, Moz, SEMrush) by replacing the simulated data with actual API calls and response parsing.
+This will require choosing a specific API and implementing its request/response format.

 #### **Mid-Term Enhancements**